 5. Moderately severe cognitive decline

 The fifth stage of vascular dementia is when day-to-living starts to become difficult.
-This is considered moderately severe decline and constitutes late stage dementia.
-Whilst a person with stage five dementia may still be able to wash and feed themselves and use the toilet, they may struggle remembering things like their address, phone number, and dressing appropriately.
+This is considered a moderately severe decline and constitutes late stage dementia.
+Whilst a person with stage five dementia may still be able to wash and feed themselves and use the toilet, they may struggle to remember things like their address, phone number, and dressing appropriately.
 Although stage five is late stage dementia, most people can recall family and friends, and they can typically recall childhood memories vividly.